3lvia/core-github-actions-runner/README.md

 ### Syncing with upstream

-The configuration for the image is based on the GitHub [runner-images](https://github.com/actions/runner-images) repository.
+The configuration for the image is based on the [runner-images](https://github.com/actions/runner-images) repository (aka 'upstream').
-We have copied the configuration for the Ubuntu 22.04 image, and made some modifications.
+We use a [Go script](main.go) to apply our own modifications to the upstream configuration.
+All these changes are reproducible, meaning **no manual edits should be made to the configuration located at** `runner-images/`**!**
+This is because any manual changes would be overwritten later when we run the Go script to sync with the upstream repository.

-Syncing should be handled automatically by the GitHub workflow [sync-upstream.yml](.github/workflows/sync-upstream.yml).
+Syncing this repository with [runner-images](https://github.com/actions/runner-images) should be handled automatically by the GitHub workflow [sync-upstream.yml](.github/workflows/sync-upstream.yml).
 This workflow will run on a schedule and check for changes in the upstream repository, and create a pull request if necessary.
 The pull request should include a short guide on how to proceed with merging the changes.